 The St. James site is mostly agricultural in nature.
-Some residences exist within one quarter to one mile of the project site.
-Industrial facilities are located within one mile of the project site.
-Several petroleum pipelines and abandoned oil/gas wells exist within and near the project area.
-Due to construction methods, there would be a slight probability of encountering substances of concern or petroleum products in the soil near these wells.
-An HTRW investigation would be conducted prior to final design and any RECs would be avoided.
+The St. James mitigation area consists of two parcels of land - south mitigation site and north mitigation site.
+Some residences exist within 0.25 to 1 mile of the project sites.
+Industrial facilities are located within 1 mile of the project sites.
+Several petroleum pipelines and abandoned oil/gas wells exist within and/or near the south mitigation area.
+Due to construction methods, there would be a slight probability of encountering substances of concern or petroleum products in the soil near these wells; however, no significant direct impacts are anticipated.
+An ASTM 1527-13 Phase I Environmental Site Assessment (ESA), HTRW 22-03 dated November 7, 2022, has been completed for the south and north mitigation sites (Appendix P).
+The probability of encountering HTRW for the proposed action at the south mitigation site was determined to be low based on the initial assessment.